 Your veterinarian may hear a heart murmur on your cat’s yearly physical exam, or she may hear other abnormal heart sounds, like an arrhythmia or an extra heart sound known as a gallop rhythm.
 But often, hypertrophic cardiomyopathy goes undetected until respiratory distress or thromboembolism occurs.

-There is a blood test available that we’ve discussed before that may be handy in predicting cardiomyopathy in cats.
+There is a blood test available that may be handy in predicting cardiomyopathy in cats.
 The proBNP test is used to measure the levels of a particular biomarker that increases with damage to the heart muscles.
 While it can be used as a screening test for feline cardiomyopathy, an echocardiogram will still be needed to confirm the presence of thickened heart muscles.

 Treatment of hypertrophic cardiomyopathy centers on decreasing the symptoms caused by congestive heart failure by helping the heart pump more efficiently and by decreasing fluid buildup in the chest.
 Medications to decrease the chances of clot formation will also be considered.

 As is the case with canine cardiomyopathy, the prognosis for cats with hypertrophic cardiomyopathy is variable, depending on the severity of the disease.
 Cats with mild cases can lead relatively normal lives for years with appropriate medications, but cats who are diagnosed with hypertrophic cardiomyopathy and are already showing signs of heart failure are not as lucky.

 Because cats are so adept at hiding disease, even subtle changes in behavior warrant a trip to the veterinarian.